 The answer, as of 2016, after 140 years, became “yes.”
 The notorious Capitol Hill sledding ban—which dated back to 1876 but was only regularly enforced after 9/11—was eliminated in the $1.15 trillion omnibus spending bill Congress passed law in December 2015 to keep the government running through 2016.

-The sledding ban received national scorn last February when a passel of neighborhood kids were chased away by Capitol Police, reportedly on the orders of either House Appropriations Chairman Hal Rogers or Senate Appropriations Chairman Thad Cochran, though both Republicans denied trying to ruin winter.
+The sledding ban received national scorn in February 2015 when a passel of neighborhood kids were chased away by Capitol Police, reportedly on the orders of either House Appropriations Chairman Hal Rogers or Senate Appropriations Chairman Thad Cochran, though both Republicans denied trying to ruin winter.
 But an early-March storm brought out a throng of Capitol Hill families who decided to go sledding in open defiance of the ban and spent several hours sliding down the snowy West Front in full view of Capitol Police, who stood down.

 The Great Sled Uprising convinced congressional leaders to rewrite the rules governing the Capitol campus, and after several months of deliberations, the final version of the spending bill that President Obama signed into law included language instructing Capitol Police officers to give sledders the appropriate leeway:

 Use of Grounds.–The Committee understands the need to

 maintain safety and order on the Capitol grounds and commends